Shiyam7/assignment-orgchart/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

 ### `npm run build`

 Builds the app for production to the `build` folder.

+## Folder Structure